 A low response rate doesn’t necessarily imply poor customer feedback, just as an above-average response rate doesn’t mean you’ll end up with more valuable insights.
 First, you need to choose the right audience and sample size—one that will be a good representation of your target population.

 After that, you need to focus on increasing the response rate.
-Here are some of the most important tips that will help you improve the survey response rates.
+Here are some of the most important tips that will help you improve the response rates.

 1. Choose a reliable platform with which to make your online survey